iyioio/common/packages/convo-lang/README.md

 ### Variable scoping
-Variables are either scoped to the function they are defined in or shared.
-Shared variables are visible to all functions and top level statements.
-Top level statements can only define shared variables.
-To define a shared variable in a function tag an assignment statement with the @shared tag.
+Variables are either scoped to the function in which they are defined or shared.
+Shared variables are visible to all functions and top-level statements.
+Top-level statements can only define shared variables.
+To define a shared variable in a function, tag an assignment statement with the @shared tag.

 ### JSON support
-JSON style values can be used in place of the map and array functions.
+JSON-style values can be used in place of the map and array functions.
 ``` convo
 // obj1 and obj2 are the same